-- Contain information that is used by the buyer or handler of the grain to confirm the status of the grain and to verify the grain meets regulations and/or market requirements; - Are only to be provided where information documented can be supported by records or other suitable means; - May only be completed by approved persons; and - Are actively transferred by industry along the supply chain following a change in ownership and movement of grain.
+- Are only to be provided where information documented can be supported by records or other suitable means: - May only be completed by approved persons; and - Are actively transferred by industry along the supply chain following a change in ownership and movement of grain.

-2.4.5 Quality Checks
+2.5.2 Quality Checks

-Quality control checks:
+Grain quality checks:

-- Are carried out from the time grain is harvested and received into storage up to the time: - It is placed on a shipping belt for loading onto a bulk vessel for export; - " It is loaded into a container for export; - " It is delivered to a domestic end-user; and - Involve assessment of a range of representative samples taken along the supply chain to ensure customer and regulatory requirements will be met on outturn of that grain.
+- Are carried out from the time grain is harvested and received into storage up to the time: - It is placed on a shipping belt for loading onto a bulk vessel for export: - It is loaded into a container for export: - It is delivered to a domestic enduser: and - Involve assessment of a range of representative samples taken along the supply chain as outlined in 2.5.3 2.5.6 to ensure customer and regulatory requirements will be met on outturn of that grain for various grain quality parameters.